raquelmgalbuquerque/backend-final-project/README.md

 ### Document format

-The documents stored at MongoDB collection _todo_ should have the following format:
+The documents stored at MongoDB collection _todos_ should have the following format:

 ```
 {